 For my older kids, I usually have to work harder to encourage non-screen activities.
 I’m sure if you have tweens or teens, you know the struggle!

-Making time for regular library trips keeps the love of reading alive for my younger three kids.
+Making time for regular library trips keeps the love of reading alive for everyone- by simply making it a habit.

 Board games have been a good way to connect with my tween and teen, and the smaller ones can team up with us.